Turley Mill and Distillery Site: The whiskey trade

 In 1830, the consumption of alcohol in the United States peaked at 7.1 gallons annually per capita.
 (By contrast, 21st century per capita alcohol consumption by Americans is about 2 gallons per year.)
 In the 1830s and 1840s, Turley's distillery was a large producer of the whiskey consumed in New Mexico and Colorado, especially by the Indian tribes.
 In 1835, the Cheyenne Indians who frequented Bent's Fort said that whiskey was first among the good things of life.
-The Anglo mountain men and traders and Hispanic residents of New Mexico were also large consumers of Turley's product, which was later called "Taos Lightening."
+The Anglo mountain men and traders and Hispanic residents of New Mexico were also large consumers of Turley's product, which was later called "Taos Lightning".
 Until the American conquest of New Mexico in 1846, Turley's distillery was outside the jurisdiction of the U.S.

 In 1836, former mountain man Charles Autobees became Turley's traveling salesman.
 Autobees loaded two 10-gallon barrels of whiskey on each mule of a mule train and proceeded north from Taos through the San Luis Valley, crossed the Sangre de Cristo Mountains at La Veta Pass, and descended to the Great Plains.
 He traded the whiskey for buffalo robes and beaver pelts in the Arkansas and Platte river valleys, and sent the robes and pelts by wagon train to Missouri for them to be sold.
 The profits from the whiskey trade were large.
 John Brown at his trading post in the Greenwood Valley of Colorado bought whiskey for $2.25 per gallon and sold it for $1.00 per pint, a markup of more than 300 percent.
 Profit was even greater for trade with the Indian tribes because the whiskey was usually watered down.
 Turley became one of the richest men in New Mexico as a result of his whiskey and grain sales.

 Attempts by the U.S. and Mexican governments to control the trade in alcohol were mostly ineffectual.